blindnet-io/product-management/specifications/architecture/README.md

 ## Responsibilities

-Each element within the architecture is responsible for a certain set of functions within the devkit.
+Each element within the architecture is responsible for a certain set of functions within the blindnet devkit.

 Privacy Request Capture Interface is an end-user interface allowing Data Subjects to submit Privacy Requests.

 Data Consumer Interface, as described in the [HLA][HLA], is an end-user interface for Data Consumers which allows them to:
 - View and manage Data Captures
-- Set relevant configurations (e.g., for PRivacy Rights or Legal Bases)
+- Set relevant configurations (e.g., for Privacy Rights or Legal Bases)
 - Manage Privacy Requests

-Web components are fornt-end, look and feel agnostic components which allow integrations of different devkit functions into external systems and web sites.
+Web components are front-end, look and feel agnostic components which allow integrations of different devkit functions into external systems and web sites.
 Currently, these include:
 - Login component
 - Communication (emailing) component
 - Custom data capture components